arv1983/s_js-katas-2/README.md

 2. If you struggle for more than 5 minutes, **ask for help!** This is an exercise in critical thinking, not torture.

+# Bonus (3 points)

+# Fibonacci (3 points)

+Write a function named "fibonacci" that takes an argument n and returns the nth [Fibonacci number](https://simple.wikipedia.org/wiki/Fibonacci_number).

+You **may not** use built-in arithmetic operators or functions.
+Instead, use functions you wrote in earlier katas to write this function (like the `*` built-in operator for multiplication).

+For example, calling *fibonacci*(8) should return a result of 13.

+0  1  1  2  3  5  8  [13]  21

+The number in brackets is the 8th fibonacci number.

 ### Submission ###

 Push your code into your GitLab repository and deploy it via GitLab pages.
 In Canvas, **please submit your Gitlab